Naedyceras Group

 Gonionaedyceras has a strongly curved cyrtoconic shell with an asymmetric subtriangular whorl section.
 The inside, or dorsal, curvature is obliquely flattened and sides converge onto a narrow, ventral, outside curvature that bears a rounded to angular ridge.
 Sutures have dorsal and lateral lobes and umbilical and ventral saddles.
 Umbilical saddles are sharper on the left than on the right.
 Ventral saddles are rounded.

-Gyronaedyceras has a compressed gyroconic shell of about two volutions with an assymmnetrical, subtraingular whorl section having a broadly rounded to subangular venter and flat dorsum.
+Gyronaedyceras has a compressed gyroconic shell of about two volutions with an assymmetrical, subtraingular whorl section having a broadly rounded to subangular venter and flat dorsum.
 Sutures are essentially straight and transverse.
-Actinosphonate structures are discretely developed.
+Actinosiphonate structures are discretely developed.